Eat Well During Cancer

 Research has shown that cancer patients who lose more than 10% of their pre-illness weight have death rates that are significantly higher than weight-stable cancer patients.
 However, our research has shown there is very little consistent information available at present that supports the cancer patient who is trying to cope with these side-effects and be healthy.
 77% of surveyed health professionals agreed that there was a need to provide advice that is more consistent.

-This project will fill the current gap and provide cancer patients with consistent and evidence-based printed and online information to support them with the diet-related side effects of cancer treatment from a trusted resource.
-By doing so we will also tackle many of the myths that currently surround eating healthily whilst receiving cancer treatment and enable healthcare professionals to provide consistent advice to patients throughout their treatment.
+Around half of cancer patients don't receive dietary advice that could ease the side-effects of treatment.
+This project will fill the current gap and provide cancer patients with evidence-based printed and online information to support them with the diet-related side effects of cancer treatment.
+By doing so we will tackle many of the myths that currently surround eating healthily whilst receiving cancer treatment and enable healthcare professionals to provide consistent advice to patients.

 Provide cancer patients with consistent and evidence-based printed and online information.